-In addition, current material synthesis methods lack robust quantitative metrics for evaluating synthesis quality, making it difficult to assess and compare different approaches -- unlike generative models in other fields~\cite{theis2016evalgen, betzalel2022evalgen}.
-Another limitation is the absence of multi-modal conditioning, which would enable users to guide the synthesis process using diverse inputs, such as material type, text descriptions, or reference images.
-This limitation reduces the flexibility and control available to artists and designers, hindering the alignment of synthesized output with user intent.
+An additional challenge in material synthesis is the lack of robust quantitative metrics for evaluating synthesis quality, making it difficult to assess and compare different approaches, unlike generative models in other fields~\cite{theis2016evalgen, betzalel2022evalgen}.
+A final limitation is the absence of multi-modal conditioning, which would enable users to guide the synthesis process using diverse inputs, such as material type, text descriptions or reference images.
+This limitation reduces the flexibility and control available to artists and designers.
 To address these limitations, we propose a set of novel BRDF distributional metrics and leverage a multi-modal conditional hyperdiffusion model to support flexible user input.

-The main contributions of this work are as follows: \begin{itemize} \item A novel material synthesis pipeline using a multi-modal conditional hyperdiffusion model that supports user-specified material generation via material type, natural language descriptions, or image references; \item Two new material datasets: AugMERL, an enhanced collection of tabulated BRDF values, and NeuMERL, a dataset of materials represented through implicit neural fields; and \item A thorough evaluation of \ours{}’s effectiveness, demonstrated through an extensive analysis that includes a set of novel BRDF distributional metrics and a novel constrained generation experiment to synthesize materials of desired categories. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item A novel material synthesis pipeline using a multi-modal conditional hyperdiffusion model that supports user-specified material generation via material type, natural language descriptions, or image references. \item A thorough evaluation of \ours{}’s effectiveness, including a set of novel BRDF distributional metrics and a novel constrained synthesis experiment to synthesize materials of desired categories. \item Two new datasets: AugMERL, an enhanced collection of tabulated BRDF values, and NeuMERL, a dataset of materials represented through INRs. \end{itemize}